 Read and Clear ABS/SRS Trouble codes

-OBDLink MX plus is capable of reading all ABS and SRS related codes and tell you if they are functioning properly or not.
-Some of the most important features of a car are its anti-lock braking and airbag systems.
+OBDLink MX plus is capable of reading all ABS and SRS related codes and tell you if they are functioning correctly or not.
+Some of the essential features of a car are its anti-lock braking and airbag systems.

-The tire pressure monitoring system monitors air pressure inside the tires and signals you if it’s low.
-This helps prevent accidents and also helps ensure you enjoy a good ride.
+The tire pressure monitoring system monitors the air pressure inside the tires and signals you if it’s low, which helps prevent accidents and helps ensure you enjoy a good ride.

-The ABS system comes with sensors.
-They monitor the rotational speed of each wheel and display live data on the screen.
-This helps you know how well the wheels are performing while also informing you about the pressure.
+The ABS comes with sensors.
+They monitor each wheel’s rotational speed, and display live data on the screen, which helps you know how well the wheels are performing while also informing you about the pressure.

-The TPMS light turns on if the tires are not properly inflated.
+The TPMS light turns on if the tires are not correctly inflated.
 You can fill them up to prevent wear and tear.

 Protection And Voltage Consumption

-This OBD2 scan tool is able to bear overvoltage and doesn’t fry up.
+This OBD2 scan tool can bear overvoltage and doesn’t fry up.
 Moreover, it automatically goes to sleep when you turn on the engine so that the battery doesn’t drain quickly.

-Put your worries to rest as the tool offers great security against hackers.
-Wireless scanners are prone to hacking if they have an easy 4 digit pin code access.
+Put your worries to rest as the tool offers excellent security against hackers.
+Wireless scanners are prone to hacking if they have easy four-digit pin code access.
 However, this one comes with a strong encryption system that is hard to break into.